OSGeo/PROJ/docs/source/resource_files.rst

 and the `defaults` file contains default values for parameters of select projections.

-In addition to the bundled init-files the PROJ project also distributes a number of packages containing transformation grids and additional init-files not included in the main PROJ package.
+In addition to the bundled init files the PROJ project also distributes a number of packages containing transformation grids and additional init files not included in the main PROJ package.

 .. _resource_file_paths: